-Computer/Electronics Accommodations Program (CAP).
-The CAP program provides assistive technology and services to people with disabilities, federal managers, supervisors, Internet technology (IT) professionals, and wounded servicemembers.
+The Computer/Electronics Accommodations Program (CAP) provides assistive technology and services to people with disabilities, federal managers, supervisors, Internet technology (IT) professionals, and wounded servicemembers.
 Accommodations are made for servicemembers with vision or hearing loss, dexterity impairments (including upper-extremity amputees), and communication and cognitive difficulties, including Traumatic Brain Injuries (TBI).
-These services are available as a part of the DOD Military Health System's Tricare program.37
+These services are available as a part of the DOD Military Health System's Tricare program.

-The Department of Education: Office of Special Education and Rehabilitation Services Administration (RSA).
+The Department of Education: Office of Special Education and Rehabilitative Services Administration

 The Rehabilitative Services Administration (RSA) oversees grant programs that help individuals with mental or physical disabilities obtain employment and live more independently through the provision of such support as counseling, medical and psychological services, job training and other individualized services.
-RSA's major Title I formula grant program provides funds to state vocational rehabilitation (SVR) agencies to provide employment-related services to individuals with disabilities, giving priority to persons who are significantly disabled.
-In FY2004, RSA provided services to 29,135 veterans.38